 Around that time, Sharon had every reason to go out and keep herself preoccupied.
 Her nephew just died due to a drug overdose, while leukemia was taking a toll on her father.
 She needed a breather – a few hours away from tragic scenarios.
 When she won $400, that winning moment ignited her life to spiral downwards.

 The pokie machine had cuffed Sharon almost instantly.
 She got carried away.
-In order to sustain her habit, it was at this stretch that she grabbed the storekeeper at knife point.
+In order to sustain her habit, it was at this stretch that she grabbed the storekeeper at knifepoint.
 Understandably, she was after the money.
+Perhaps “Although any kind of gambling can become addictive, video slot and poker machines are the most seductive because they offer the greatest escape.”
+Psychologist Robert Hunter said.

 Since she had no prior juvenile or criminal record, she managed to get away from stiffer punishments.
 However, she felt totally ashamed deep inside.
 Even at this point, her gambling addiction consumed her.